Janet Porter: Political candidacy

 In 2016, Porter ran unsuccessfully against Larry Obhof in the Republican primary for the Ohio Senate's 22nd district.
 During her candidacy, she criticized Republican opponents for not supporting six-week abortion bans.
-Her campaign for Obhof's senate seat was supported by Mike Huckabee.
+Her campaign was supported by Mike Huckabee.
 In a February 2016 video, Huckabee announced that he was supporting Porter because she would fight "for faith, family, and freedom."

 In 2022, Porter ran for the Republican nomination in Ohio's 13th congressional district, ultimately finishing third in the May 3 primary, behind winner Madison Gesiotto and runner-up Gregory Wheeler.

 Website to decertify 2020 presidential election

-Porter is one of the principals behind a website that encourages citizens to send postcards to five key states to “decertify fraud” in the 2020 presidential election and charges up to $100 to do so.
+Porter is one of the principals behind a website that encourages citizens to send postcards to five key states to "decertify fraud" in the 2020 presidential election, and charges up to $100 to do so.
 Those five states—Arizona, Georgia, Pennsylvania, Wisconsin, and Michigan, were won by Joe Biden in the election.
 There is no legal process to do such decertification, and the non-partisan fact-checking website PolitiFact rated the claims to the contrary "Pants on Fire."
-A Facebook post by Porter promoting the website was flagged as part of Facebook’s efforts to combat false news and misinformation on its News Feed.
+A Facebook post by Porter promoting the website was flagged as part of Facebook's efforts to combat false news and misinformation on its News Feed.